What is an SSL/TLS Exhaustion Attack?

 What Are the Signs of an SSL/TLS Exhaustion DDoS Attack?

 There are numerous known and potential DDoS attacks which exploit the SSL handshake to exhaust server resources.
 The Pushdo botnet accomplishes this quite easily by sending garbage data to a target SSL server.
 The SSL protocol is computationally expensive and it generates extra workload on the server to process garbage data as a legitimate handshake.
-Firewalls don’t help in this case because they are usually not capable of differentiating between valid and invalid SSL handshake packets.
+Firewalls don't help in this case because they are usually not capable of differentiating between valid and invalid SSL handshake packets.
+Comprehensive DDoS protection can help protect against these types of attacks.

 Another SSL-based DDoS attack tool is the THC-SSL-DOS tool, which works by completing a normal SSL handshake but then immediately requests a renegotiation of the encryption method.
 As soon as the renegotiation completes, it requests another renegotiation, and so on.
 If the server has SSL renegotiation disabled (a standard security best practice), then the tool simply closes the SSL connection as soon as the negotiation completes and opens a new connection to start the negotiation process all over again.
 This is extremely computationally expensive and is effective at making services unavailable to legitimate users due to resource exhaustion.